Lionk-Framework/Lionk/README.md

 - **Cyclical Execution:** The application supports cyclical execution of components, enabling them to run at specified intervals automatically.

 ## 🧩 Example
-Use Case: Boiler Room Control Integration
+Use Case:  Home heating system management.
 - **Energy Storage:** Administrators can manage energy storage from a living room chimney.
 - **Temperature Optimization:** The system optimizes heat flow based on storage temperatures using a 3-way valve.
 - **Auto-Regulation:** The system auto-regulates based on the chimney's temperature.